 Trip Duration (From Kollam - Including Travel): 1-2 Days

-At a distance of 85 km from Kanyakumari, 385 km from Coimbatore, 204 km from Kochi, 400 km from Trichy, 266 km from Madurai, 770 km from Chennai, 622 km from Mangalore and 746 km from Bangalore, Thiruvananthapuram, also known as Trivandrum, is the capital of the state of Kerala and the headquarters of Thiruvananthapuram district.
-It is also one of the popular Kerala places to visit.
-The city and the suburbs cover an area of about 250 sq. km, situated between the Western Ghats and the Arabian Sea.
+At a distance of 85 km from Kanyakumari, 204 km from Kochi, 266 km from Madurai, 385 km from Coimbatore, 400 km from Trichy, 770 km from Chennai, 622 km from Mangalore, and 746 km from Bangalore, Thiruvananthapuram, also known as Trivandrum, is the capital of the state of Kerala and the headquarters of Thiruvananthapuram district.
+It is one of the must-include places in Kerala tour packages.

-Thiruvananthapuram means City of Lord Anantha in Sanskrit and Malayalam.
+Situated between the Western Ghats and the Arabian Sea, Thiruvananthapuram means the City of Lord Anantha in Sanskrit and Malayalam.
 The name derives from the deity of Anantha Padmanabha Swamy Temple, one of the must-visit places as part of Trivandrum tour packages.
 Trivandrum is located on the west coast of India near the extreme south of the mainland.

 The city once formed a part of the kingdom of Travancore, which had its capital at Padmanabhapuram.
 Even now most of the buildings .....

 Distance (From Kollam): 70 Kms